+Vaping/Smoking - Students may not vape or smoke in any form or at any time on the school grounds or in the areas in the vicinity of the school.
+This includes possession of smoking paraphernalia of any kind (eg, vaporizers, cigarettes, etc.) This applies to all school sanctioned events.
+Any student who violates the above is subject to disciplinary action including suspension.

-- a) Lack of Respect Respect is the cornerstone of how we conduct ourselves in a Christian community.
+Lack of Respect - Respect is the cornerstone of how we conduct ourselves in a Christian community.
 Students are to avoid any physical message, gesture or words that are rude, hostile or violent.
-Any student who shows a lack of respect for authority and/or demonstrates defiant or uncooperative behaviour is subject to disciplinary action. - b) Alcohol and Drugs Any student found to be under the influence of alcohol or drugs or in the possession of alcohol or drugs while at school or near school property will be suspended.
-This policy also applies to all school sponsored events and functions including all fieldtrips, trips, extra-curricular events, etc. The parents/guardians will be notified immediately and the student may face expulsion.
-Any student found to be dealing or providing drugs will be immediately expelled. - c) Arson - Any student deliberately setting a fire, no matter how small, is subject to extended suspension or expulsion. - d) Bullying Bullying is defined as behaviour that creates fear of physical, psychological, and/or emotional harm in any individual or group of individuals in the school community or actually causes such harm.
+Any student who shows a lack of respect for authority and/or demonstrates defiant or uncooperative behavior is subject to disciplinary action.

+Alcohol and Drugs - Any student found to be under the influence of alcohol or drugs, in any form, or in the possession of alcohol or drugs; in possession of associated paraphernalia, in any form, while at school or near school property will be suspended.
+This policy also applies to all school sponsored events and functions including all field trips, trips, extra-curricular events, etc. The parents/guardians will be notified immediately, and the student may face expulsion.
+Any student found to be dealing or providing drugs will be expelled immediately.

+Arson - Any student deliberately setting a fire, no matter how small, may be subject to immediate expulsion.

+Bullying - Bullying is defined as behaviour that creates fear of physical, psychological, and/or emotional harm to any individual or group of individuals in the school community or actually causes such harm.
 Consequences for such behaviour may include one or more of the following: formal apology to the victim, mandatory counseling and/or psychological assessment, restitution to the victim, involvement of the police, suspension, expulsion and any other consequence as deemed necessary by the school principal in order to maintain a safe, orderly and caring school environment.
 Repeated bullying will result in expulsion.
-Other aspects of bullying, such as violent behaviour, are covered by other school policies.
-The school has a well developed procedure (including documentation) for all incidents related to bullying. - e) Harassment/Immoral Behaviour/ Inappropriate Language Harassment (physical, verbal, sexual), inappropriate behaviour of an overt sexual nature, or physical violence are deemed as serious misconduct.
-No student will use crude, vulgar, hostile or violent language or gestures.
-The school also expects that all its employees, students, and volunteers will be free from harassment of any kind.
+The school has a well-developed procedure (including documentation) for all incidents related to bullying.
+It is in line with Policy 408 - Harassment and Bullying Prevention.

+Harassment, Immoral Behaviour and Racist Language - Harassment (physical, verbal, sexual), inappropriate behaviour of an overt sexual nature, or physical violence are deemed as serious misconduct.
+No student will use racist, sexist, crude, vulgar, hostile or violent language or gestures.

+The school expects that all its employees, students, and volunteers will be free from harassment of any kind.
 Harassment is contrary both to Catholic values and to the law.
-It is also our strong conviction to refuse to tolerate any expression of racial or ethnic bias in any form by our students or staff. - f) Physical Violence/Fighting Fighting, bullying, shoving and hitting will not be tolerated and will result in disciplinary action.
-In most cases, any hostile physical interaction will result in at least a one day suspension.
+We strongly condemn and refuse to tolerate any expression of racial or ethnic bias in any form by our students or staff.
+This is in line with Policy 408 - Harassment and Bullying Prevention

+Physical Violence/Fighting - Fighting, bullying, shoving and hitting will not be tolerated and will result in disciplinary action.
+In most cases, any hostile physical interaction will result in at least a one-day suspension.